 About the Course

 BIO400 offers senior Biology students the chance to apply their life science knowledge and skills in a 200-hour unpaid work placement for academic credit.
-This typically involves one full day or two half-days of placement work per week throughout the academic year.
+This typically involves one full day or two half-days of placement work per week throughout the academic year (during the fall and winter semesters).
 Possible placements include private-sector organizations (e.g., pharmaceutical and biotech companies) or public-sector institutions (e.g., hospitals, government agencies) within the Greater Toronto Area (GTA).

 The BIO400Y5 Experiential Learning Officer arranges placements after you successfully complete an initial interview, skills assessment, and resume review.